nullxception/dotfiles/README.md

 ## Structures

 I'm not an expert in abstraction-stuff.
-So, as you can see, the structures are pretty simple :
+So, as you can see, mines are pretty simple :

 ```
 <module-name>/install.sh